herinasandratra/back-task/README.md

 Change as your environment configuration : db mysql connection configuration the following file:
 [src/SuperBlog/Persistence/DbConf.php](/src/SuperBlog/Persistence/DbConf.php)

+import Database inside [tasks_handler.sql] in your mysql database

 ## Run

 To run this test, you need to clone it and install dependencies: